-In the event of a declaration of a prolonged TARGET2 disruption over several business days pursuant to Article 187a, the following provisions may apply in relation to the processing of Eurosystem monetary policy operations.
+In the event of a declaration of a prolonged $\blacktriangleright$ M13 TARGET $\blacktriangleleft$ disruption over several business days pursuant to Article 187a, the following provisions may apply in relation to the processing of Eurosystem monetary policy operations.

-- (a) The settlement of open market operations in euro as set out in Title III, Chapter 2 of this Guideline shall not be processed via the contingency solution as defined in point (86) of Article 2 of Guideline ECB/2012/27.
-As a consequence, the settlement of such operations may be delayed until normal TARGET2 operations resume. - (b) The interest payments of such operations shall be calculated either (i) as if no delay had occurred in the settlement of the operations or (ii) according to the actual duration, whichever results in a lower payable or higher receivable interest amount for the counterparty. - (c) The Eurosystem shall offset in the calculation of the interest payment calculated in accordance with point (b) any extra current account balance remuneration the counterparty is entitled to receive, or obliged to pay in case of negative rates, as a consequence of the delayed settlement. - (d) The interest shall be paid out or received when the ECB issues the communication referred to in Article 187a(4).
+(a) The settlement of open market operations in euro as set out in Title III, Chapter 2 of this Guideline shall not be processed via the contingency solution as defined in Article 2, point (20), of Guideline (EU) 2022/912 (ECB/2022/8), in conjunction with point (20) of Annex III, to that Guideline.
+As a consequence, the settlement of such operations may be delayed until normal TARGET operations resume.

+- (b) The interest payments of such operations shall be calculated either (i) as if no delay had occurred in the settlement of the operations or (ii) according to the actual duration, whichever results in a lower payable or higher receivable interest amount for the counterparty. - (c) The Eurosystem shall offset in the calculation of the interest payment calculated in accordance with point (b) any extra current account balance remuneration the counterparty is entitled to receive, or obliged to pay in case of negative rates, as a consequence of the delayed settlement. - (d) The interest shall be paid out or received when the ECB issues the communication referred to in Article 187a(4).